aennisjr/apache-kafka-example/README.md

 kafka-server-start config/server.properties
 ```
 ---
-* Instlal the [PyKafka](https://pykafka.readthedocs.io/en/latest/) package.
+* Install the [PyKafka](https://pykafka.readthedocs.io/en/latest/) package.
 You can install PyKafka from PyPI with
 ```
 pip install pykafka
 ```